-Every year, more American residents adopt rooftop solar panels to lower their carbon footprint and provide a dependable source of power.
-Going solar allows you to cut your utility bills and shrink your environmental impact.
+Every year, more American homeowners use rooftop solar panels to lower their carbon footprint and provide a dependable source of power.
+Going solar can help cut your utility bills and lower your environmental impact.
 But you'll want to find a trustworthy installation company first.
-That’s why, after properly vetting installers, we compiled a guide to the most reputable solar companies in American.
-These companies have a reputation for high-quality service.
+Luckily, we've done the research and compiled a guide to the best and most reputable solar installation providers in American.

 Our Rating